leandrocp/mdex/guides/plugins.md

 end)
 ```

-A step can call `halt/1` to skip every step after it.
-The document still
+A step can call `halt/1` to skip the rest.
+The document still renders:
-renders:

 ```elixir
 MDEx.new(markdown: "# Title")